mthjones/Hospital-Manager/docs/customer/Iteration 0/critique-matt.md

 * The language in the document seems almost intentionally obfuscated; keeping it simple would be preferred
 * Good justifications
 * Seems to be some confusion on what the whole sales and orders idea is
-* We would prefer to some sort of functional demo in the first iteration, even if it doesn't have all of the functionality.
+* We would prefer to have some sort of functional demo in the first iteration, even if it doesn't have all of the functionality
-* Seems to stray a bit from our requests, primarily in the scalability section and the release plan.
+* Seems to stray a bit from our requests, primarily in the scalability section and the release plan